liangdf14/OAuth2Demo/README.md

 demo_vm
 ```

-If you are using M1 or M2 CPU Mac, you need to use `--platform linux/amd64` to run command.
+If you are using M1 or M2 CPU Mac, you need to add `--platform linux/amd64` to run command.
 ```
 docker run -it \
 --rm \